rickmark/isafety/README.md

-# isafety
+# iSafety
-Toolset to examine iDevices for Security / Safety Threats
+Toolset to examine iDevices for Security / Safety Threats.